uma-dev/GCP-course/notes.md

 ## Live migration

 Whenever you need a system update (HW or SW) you can use Live migration.
 This means that your running instance is migrated to another host on the same zone.
-Also, this proccess doesn't change any attributes or properties of the VM.
+Also, this process doesn't change any attributes or properties of the VM.
 - Preemptible instances doesn't support this feature.
-- The way to configure the Live Ligration is through Availability Policy section.
+- The way to configure the Live Migration is through Availability Policy section.

 ## GPU

-- You can customize your VM with a GPU or use the predifined family of VM with GPU.
+- You can customize your VM with a GPU or use the predefined family of VM with GPU.
 - You can add GPU to your machine but you have to use images with GPU libraries and supported machine types (shared core and memory-optimized machines does not support this feature).
 - Adding GPU imply that VM won't support Live migration.
 - GPU carry higher cost, but is useful for High performance, math and graphics intensive.

 ##  GCloud CLI

-- Gcloud is part of Google Cloud SDK (requires Python) you can install it on your computer.
+- gcloud is part of Google Cloud SDK (requires Python) you can install it on your computer.
-- Cloud Shell is a online shell, it has installed Gcloud.
+- Cloud Shell is a online shell, it has installed gcloud.
 - Some GCP services have CLI tools such as BigQuery (bq), Cloud BigTable (cbt), Cloud Storage (gsutil) and Kubernetes (kubectl).

 The general structure of a command is as follows: